baggepinnen/BlobTracking.jl/README.md

 [![Codecov](https://codecov.io/gh/baggepinnen/BlobTracking.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/baggepinnen/BlobTracking.jl)

-Detect and track blobs (like birds or bugs) moving around in an image.
+Detect and track [blobs](https://en.wikipedia.org/wiki/Blob_detection) (like birds or bugs) moving around in an image.
 Blobs are detected using simple [Laplacian-of-Gaussian filtering](https://en.wikipedia.org/wiki/Blob_detection) (from [Images.jl](https://juliaimages.org/latest/function_reference/#Images.blob_LoG)) and tracked using a Kalman filter from [LowLevelParticleFilters.jl](https://github.com/baggepinnen/LowLevelParticleFilters.jl).

-This package contains some facilities for the afromentioned detection and tracking, as well as some utilities for background removal etc.
+This package contains some facilities for the aforementioned detection and tracking, as well as some utilities for background removal etc.